taoo0316/taoo0316.github.io/_pages/reminders.md

 I am a very private person, and I do not enjoy unwarranted attention.
 As such, being famous means I have to use up quite a bit of my social energy, which is detrimental to my happiness.

 Moreover, being famous is not equivalent to being exceptional.
-I have had the privilege to study under many incredibly accomplished professors in college.
+For instance, I have had the privilege to study under many incredibly accomplished professors in college.
 Yet, I do not think they fall into the definition of "being famous" laid out above.

 This entry is a reminder for me to not actively look for such fame.